IkaiT555/indian-restaurant-takeaway-mba/README.md

    - Only 114 dishes appear in ≥ 1% of all orders.
 This means over half of the menu is rarely chosen.

    - I’ll use 1% as the minimum support for Apriori and Tableau Dashboards.
-Also it is as a practical line for menu optimization (extremely low-support items are [candidates to remove/replace](data/processed/unpopular_items.csv)).
+Also it is a practical line for menu optimization (extremely low-support items are [candidates to remove/replace](data/processed/unpopular_items.csv)).

 10. **Export the cleaned dataset**